Beat-k/BEA/README.md

 Behavioral Emotional Architecture (BEA) introduces a new layer to logic systems — one grounded in emotion, intensity, and meaning.
 It allows binary or boolean operations to evolve beyond deterministic outcomes by interpreting high-intensity logic thresholds or overflow events as opportunities for symbolic transformation.

 When a logical operation exceeds its normal computational boundary, BEA triggers an explosion event — a meaningful symbolic shift.
-Instead of returning a numeric overflow, the system produces a symbolic output (e.g., ⊕ Combust, ⊗ Fuse, ⊘ Diffuse) that captures the emotional essence of the event.
+Instead of returning a numeric overflow, the system produces a symbolic output (e.g., ⊕ Combust, ⊖ Balance, ⊗ Dissolve, ⨀ Amplify) that captures the emotional essence of the event.

 These symbolic events are then processed through Binary Emotional Mapping (BEM) — a spatial framework that maps each output to a coordinate on an emotional grid defined by polarity (negative ↔ positive) and intensity (low ↔ high).
 This grid enables systems to recognize emotional states, transitions, and symbolic escalation over time.